karayount/commuKNITty/README.md

 ![User Profile Page](/docs/screen-shot-profile.png?raw=true)

 Users can update their preferences by opening the form below.
-When a preference box is checked or unchecked, a post request is sent to the server, which updates the database record.
-An AJAX call returns the new value to immediately display change to user's preferences.
+When a preference box is checked or unchecked, an AJAX request is sent to the server, which updates the database record, On return, the user's new preference is reflected in the display.

 ![Update Preferences](/docs/screen-shot-profile-update-form.png?raw=true)